 Pattern Breakdown uses the new ICATS “Pattern Ball” (PBall), which is a hybrid of a Cue ball (CBall) and an Aiming ball (ABall).
 The PBall shows how to strike the cue ball (tip position and stroke speed) and is 4 balls in size, providing a convenient and challenging target for each shots’ leave.
 Any drill containing numbered PBalls can be processed as a Pattern Breakdown drill.

 Pattern Breakdown is driven primarily by use of the arrow keys, with Right Arrow moving to next shot and Left Arrow moving to the previous shot.
-Using the normal ICATS menu (Drill / Load) or shortcut key (ctrl-l) methods, load a Pattern Breakdown capable drill from ICA, or from your own creation, and proceed as follows:
+Using the normal ICATS menu (Drill / Load) or shortcut key (l) methods, load a Pattern Breakdown capable drill from ICA, or from your own creation, and proceed as follows:

 Object Balls Only – Pressing Right Arrow shows the bare layout (OBalls only).
 This allows players who want to first analyze the table by themselves to do so without the drill authors’ guidance.